West Side Highway: Riverside South

-In the 1970s, debates raged about what to do with the elevated section from West 72nd Street and 59th Street.
-One version of Westway would have continued the buried highway up to the George Washington Bridge, eliminating the elevated section between 59th and 72nd streets, as well as the Henry Hudson Parkway.
+In the 1970s, debates raged about what to do with the elevated section from West 72nd Street to 59th Street.
+One version of Westway would have continued the buried highway up to the George Washington Bridge, eliminating the elevated section between 59th and 72nd streets as well as the Henry Hudson Parkway.
 That option was rejected because of the cost and because it would violate the Blumenthal Amendment, which prohibited any highway construction that would alter Riverside Park.
 The New York State Department of Transportation (NYSDOT) rejected former parks commissioner Robert Moses's proposal to relocate the elevated section to grade also because of the Blumenthal Amendment as well as the presumed negative effect on development opportunities.
 Donald Trump, who had an option on the property, seized on Moses's proposal as a way to enhance his development plans, thus negating one of NYSDOT's objections, but his proposed 12,000-unit residential development went nowhere.
 So NYSDOT planned for a renovation of the viaduct.

 A subsequent development project, Lincoln West, accepted the elevated highway, but, although Lincoln West won approval from the City, it failed to obtain financing.
 Later, Trump acquired the property and proposed Television City, a design based on a massive 13-block-long podium to hide the elevated highway.
 Responding to criticism, Trump switched architects, reduced the podium to eight blocks in length, and changed the name to Trump City.

 Six civic organizations opposed to Trump City proposed a plan that would relocate and bury the highway in conjunction with a much smaller development and a southward extension of Riverside Park.
 Trump eventually agreed to this plan, known as Riverside South.
 After city approval in 1992, work began on the new apartment complex.

 As part of the Riverside South agreement, the Urban Development Corporation proceeded with planning and environmental studies for a relocated highway.
 But relocating and burying the elevated highway section became politically complicated when, at the same time, NYSDOT went ahead with its $70 million project to straighten, widen, and reinforce the viaduct.
 In 2005 Trump's majority partners sold the project to the Carlyle Group and Extell Development Company.
 In June 2006, the new developer began construction of a tunnel between 61st and 65th streets for the relocated highway.